 - Do camps provide school credit?

-No, Tapia Camps do not award any credit for middle school, high school, or college credit.
+No, Tapia Camps does not award any credit for middle school, high school, or college credit.

 - Do you offer any discounts?